 1. Fixed-price (FP) contract

 An agreement fixing project price for the known project scope.
 The actual project price does not have any matter.
 This type of contract may include some bonuses for achieving particular project goals.
+Read here “How to estimate the cost of fixed-price projects”.
 There are several types of FP contracts, let’s list some of them:

 a.
 Fixed-price contract with incentive firm (FPIF) is an agreement that sets the project price for known project scope without taking into account the actual work price.
 Also, the performer gets predefined bonuses for achieving particular goals.

 b.
 Firm Fixed price contract (FFP) is meant when customers say “fixed bid contract”.
 According to this contract, the project price is defined for known project scope before any work has started.
 The price can not be changed during project execution.

 c.
 Fixed price contract with the possibility to change prices is used for long term contracts when project conditions are changeable.

 An agreement to compensate performer’s expenses in accordance with the defined rate.
 In IT area the customer pays for total development time according to an hourly rate.